 You might be considered at very high risk of breast cancer if you have a genetic mutation in one of the breast cancer genes or you have a very strong family history of breast cancer that suggests a likelihood of having such a genetic mutation.

 But this surgery isn't right for everyone.
 Discuss with your doctor the risks, benefits and limitations of this risk-reducing surgery in light of your personal circumstances.

 If you have a strong family history of breast cancer, you might benefit from meeting with a genetic counselor to evaluate your risk of carrying a genetic mutation and the role of genetic testing in your situation.

 - Make healthy lifestyle choices.
 Make healthy choices in your daily life in order to reduce your risk of breast cancer.
 For instance, exercise most days of the week, maintain a healthy weight, don't smoke and limit the amount of alcohol you drink, if you choose to drink alcohol.

 An atypical hyperplasia diagnosis can be stressful, since it increases your risk of breast cancer.
 Not knowing what the future holds may make you fearful for your health.

-With time, every woman develops her own way of coping with atypical hyperplasia and her increased risk of breast cancer.
+With time, you'll develop you own way of coping with atypical hyperplasia and your increased risk of breast cancer.
 Until you find your way of coping, consider trying to:

 Understand your individual risk of breast cancer.
 Breast cancer risk statistics can be overwhelming and frightening.
 Breast cancer risk statistics are developed by following many women with atypical hyperplasia and monitoring them for breast cancer.
 While these statistics can give you an idea of your prognosis, they can't tell you about your own risk of breast cancer.